Late Collection Protocols

 Parents have a responsibility to update these contact details if they should change between admission and their child/children leaving the school.

-If parents/ carers have not collected their child/children fifteen minutes after the normal end of the school day at 3:00pm, and not have contacted school to advise of their lateness the children will be brought to the school office by a member of staff.
-At 3:15pm late charges apply as follows:
+If parents/ carers have not collected their child/children ten minutes after the normal end of the school day, and have not contacted school to advise of their lateness the children will be taken to the after school club provision.
+The daily charge of £5 will apply.

 All late collections will be logged on the Inventry system and the Designated Safeguarding Leaders will be informed.
 Learning Mentors will regularly check late collections and offer support where late collections are reoccurring.

 Parents/ Carers will be asked to pay the late collection charge within 5 days of it being issued.
-Any charges not paid will lead to services being withdrawn for the child/children, e.g. breakfast club, extra-curricular activities and any activities paid for by school, e.g. music lessons, Best of Broadfield treats
+Any charges not paid will lead to services being withdrawn for the child/children, e.g. breakfast club, extra-curricular activities and any activities paid for by school, e.g. music lessons.

 Children’s Social Care will give advice and make appropriate checks.
 However, school will continue to be responsible for trying to contact the parent/carer/emergency contact and to keep CSC updated about the situation.